Go directly to: Content

 Post Office Box 362025

 Birmingham, Alabama 35236

 When requesting an appeal, additional information to support the medical necessity of the requested visits should be included.
 Appeals should not be requested until covered visits are used.
 Appeals can only be requested when no additional treatments have been confirmed.
 There are not appeals of partial confirmation or approvals.
-For instance, if eight additional visits are requested by a Preferred Physical Therapist and four visits are approved by Blue Cross and Blue Shield of Alabama, the physical therapist may not request additional visits if he/she determines additional treatment is necessary.When a non-certification decision is made without a physician conversation, a peer to peer conversation may be requested within 72 hours of the decision using the telephone number provided on the noncertification letter.
-If the original peer reviewer is not available, a peer alternate is available to discuss the case.
-This does not count as an appeal.
-Any request beyond 72 hours of the decision is considered an appeal.
+For instance, if eight additional visits are requested by an OT and four visits are approved by Blue Cross and Blue Shield of Alabama, the OT may not request additional visits if he/she determines additional treatment is necessary.When a non-certification decision is made without a physician conversation, a peer-to-peer conversation may be requested within 10 days of the decision using the telephone number provided on the non-certification letter.
+If the original peer reviewer is not available, a peer alternate will be available to discuss the case.
+This request does not count as an appeal.

 Preferred Occupational Therapist Audits